MCP4Public/look-4-fundings/README.md

 - **FastMCP**: For building the MCP server
 - **Streamable HTTP**: For Le Chat compatibility
 - **Python 3.12+**: For modern Python features
+- **Pydantic**: For data validation and serialization
+- **Requests**: For HTTP API calls to the EU Funding Portal
+- **EU Funding & Tenders Portal API**: Official REST API for funding data

+## Project Structure

+- `main.py`: MCP server setup and tool definitions
+- `crawler.py`: EUFundingCrawler class for API interactions
+- `type.py`: Pydantic models for data structures
+- `pyproject.toml`: Project dependencies and configuration

 ## Troubleshooting

-- **Port already in use**: If port 8000 is occupied, you can modify the port in `main.py` and update the LocalTunnel command accordingly
+- **Port already in use**: If port 3000 is occupied, you can modify the port in `main.py` and update the LocalTunnel command accordingly
 - **LocalTunnel issues**: Make sure LocalTunnel is installed globally and the tunnel URL is accessible
 - **Le Chat connection**: Ensure the MCP endpoint URL includes `/mcp` at the end
+- **API errors**: The crawler uses the official EU API which may have rate limits or temporary unavailability
+- **No results found**: Try different keywords or check if the API is responding correctly

 ## License